frontendpatterns/frontendpatterns.dev/src/content/patterns/accessible-forms.md

 ---
 # Accessible Forms

-Create forms with proper labels, error messages, and state announcements for all users.

 ## Problem

 Screen reader users can't determine what each form field is asking for, keyboard-only users struggle to navigate between inputs, and error messages appear visually but aren't announced to assistive technology.
 This excludes millions of users from completing critical tasks like sign-up, checkout, or profile updates.